 - Preview and restore backup to any Android devices.

 - Supports 8000+ Android devices.

 - There is no data lost during backup, export or restore.

 Just launch the application and connect your phone to the system.
-Choose the option of “Data Backup & Restore” from the welcome screen of dr.fone toolkit.
+Choose the option of “Phone Backup” from the welcome screen of Dr.Fone toolkit.